Family Encyclopedia >> Home & Garden

 • Result

-Add the coffee grounds directly to your compost.
-It is an excellent source of nitrogen.
+Add coffee grounds directly to your compost pile.
+They're an excellent nitrogen source, fueling decomposition.

 2. To make mulch

-Leaf mulch uses nitrogen from the soil as it breaks down.
+Leaf mulch depletes soil nitrogen as it breaks down, leaving less for plants.

 3. As a slug repellent